kevinsullivan/cs1113f16/README.md

 This repository records the progression of my CS1 course at UVa, Fall 2016.
 I informally call it "A Constructive Approach to CS1" or "CS1 Through Type Theory."
-With the students as partners it constructs, starting from the core logic, (1) a standard prelude of data type definitions for functional programming, along with (2) a model of imperative programming, including (a) variable, expression, and command abstract data types, and (b) evaluation functions for expressions and commands.
+It draws on lessons from Pierce's Software Foundations.
+With  students it constructs step by step, starting from the core logic,  a "standard prelude" of data types for functional programming (unit, bool, byte, nat, list a, etc).

-The design principle for the progression of ideas is that it should be "constructive," always building on stuff already in the bag (albeit sometimes with holes).
+About 2/3 of the way through the semester, again channeling B.
+Pierce's pioneering work, it builds a simple imperative language based on this library, based on concepts of state, the syntax of, and the evaluation of expressions and imperative commands.
+It's at this point that we bring in Python to explore fundamentals of imperative programming.
+We start not with "Hello World!", for example, but with programs that simple create state and see the effects of assignment operations in action.
+(We do introduce the Python print statement here, as well, for the first time giving students a capability that we haven't already built ourselves.

+The progression of concepts and mechanisms is "constructive" (in the math/logic sense).
+No ideas or capabilities are used in the first 2/3 of course that we don't build ourselves.
+We started with the idea that there are (data and function) (types and values).
+That's a two-by-two.

-We build through a progression of abstract data types, comprising data type definitions and the definitions of associatad functions, variables, etc., within modules.
-We start with unit and bool types and run up through dictionaries implemented using lists.
-A bit past 2/3 of the way through the course we encounter state and imperative commands.
+We build through a progression of abstract data type modules, each comprising definitions of data and function types and values.
+We start with unit and bool types and run up through dictionaries implemented using lists and finally state and commands.

-At that point, we start to work with Python as well as in Idris.
-Far from "Hello World!", the first program students see animates provides a demonstration of the evaluation and effects of assignment commands in an imperative language.
+State and commands come a little past 2/3 of the way through the semester.
+At that point, we bring in Python and guide  students through the language with what we've learned in the foundational part of the class to understand it very rapidly.
+The basic data types of Python (variables, tuples, dictionaries, etc.), and the concept of commands as compositions of state transformers.

 The that this is a CS1 course, not an upper division or graduate course, imposes a need for very careful attention to the ordering and explication of concepts, from programming language mechanisms to software design concepts to functional and imperative paradigms.
+The contribution of this class, if there is one, is  the analysis and design to produce the specific progression of ideas that you'll find here in this repo.

-By iterating through the tagged versions of this repository, you will animate the evolution of a simple Idris prelude library that the class and I built, starting from nothing then going to unit, bool, and all the rest.
+By iterating through the tagged versions of this repository, you will animate the evolution of a simple Idris prelude library that the class and I built.
+As of this writing (November 3, 2016), we just turned the corner to the imperative topic.
+For one lecture, eschewing Idris programming but first the first time opening an online Python REPL, we just talked about state (variable -> value), commands (state -> state), the assignment command in particular.

+And stay tuned for future episodes.

 ## How to view this repository